sjm-steffann/dhcpkit/docs/developer/handler.rst

 Example of a RelayHandler
 -------------------------
 This is the implementation of :class:`.InterfaceIdOptionHandler` which copies :class:`.InterfaceIdOption` from incoming relay messages to outgoing relay messages.
-As you can see the implementation is very simple:
+The implementation is very simple:

 .. literalinclude:: ../../dhcpkit/ipv6/server/handlers/interface_id.py
     :pyobject: InterfaceIdOptionHandler